roman-milk/roman-milk.github.io/rob-and-ellen.md

+===

- ****** Rob and Ellen Ch.
-02 ****** byJust_Plain_Bob© I watched him walk out to the garage and was glad that he would never know the truth of my night with Stu.
+I watched him walk out to the garage and was glad that he would never know the truth of my night with Stu.
 The truth would just kill him.
 The truth was that Stu had given me the best sex of my life.
 It had been so good that I wasn't sure that I wouldn't have run away with him if he had asked.
 I really do love Rob and I'm sorry now that Stu and I played.
 I told the truth about the guilt I was carrying, but deep in my heart I know that I had kind of lied when I said 'never again.'
 It would never happen again unless I ran into Stu again and if that happened all bets were off.

  I remembered that night and felt my pussy dampen with the memory.
 It had happened the way I'd told Rob, but I'd left out a whole lot of detail.
 Like the part where Stu told me that he wanted to make love to me and I'd said.
 "Sorry, but I'm married."
 He had smiled and said: